-Export to IQY - creates a Web query list of the report query that you can open or save as an MS Excel file.
-A live link to the source report is created allowing you to refresh the Reporting data from within the Excel spreadsheet by retrieving the data directly from the CM Reporting Server.
+Export to IQY - creates an Internet query list of the report query that you can open or save as a Microsoft Excel file.
+A live link to the source report is created allowing you to refresh the Reporting data from within the Excel spreadsheet by retrieving the data directly from the Reporting Server.